krzysztofzablocki/LifetimeTracker/README.md

 When you have more than `maxCount` items alive, the tracker will let you know.

+## Writing integration tests for memory leaks

+You can access the summary label using accessibility identifier `LifetimeTracker.summaryLabel`, which allows you to write integration tests that end up with looking up whether any issues were found.

 ## License
 LifetimeTracker is available under the MIT license.
 See [LICENSE](LICENSE) for more information.